Stacked Changes

 Branch stacks are more susceptible to phantom merge conflicts than regular branches.
 Don't forget to populate changes across all branches in your stack by running git town sync --stack or git town sync --all.

-Avoid unnecessary chaining
+Avoid unnecessary stacking

 Organize branch chains in the order you want to ship